A flood of evidence has come in since suspect’s arrest in Gilgo Beach serial killings cold case, DA says | KRDO

 “We’re also confident that we’re going to be able to eventually charge that fourth murder,” Tierney said.

+The attention garnered by the arrest and the execution of a number of search warrants has prompted a deluge of new details, Tierney said.
+“Right now, we have a flood of information and a flood of evidence coming in, and it’s going to take us a while to sort of go through all of that.”

-“We have a description of the last individual who saw the final victim, Amber Costello, alive that matches that of this defendant, who has a rather unique physical appearance,” Tierney said.
+“We have a description of the last individual who saw the final victim, Amber Costello, alive that matches that of this defendant, who has a rather unique physical appearance,” he added.
 “We have phone evidence, and we also have that DNA evidence.”

 Heuermann’s DNA was found on one body, and his wife’s DNA was found on two bodies, Tierney said.